This tutorial will briefly guide you through the STAMP/STPA procedures using Astah System Safety.

 To learn more about Precondition Tables, please refer to the guide here – Precondition Table.

-Each hazard could lead to one or more accidents and each safety constraint could be related to one or more hazards.
+Each hazard could lead to one or more losses and each safety constraint could be related to one or more hazards.
 In that case, you can choose an already existing hazard and safety constraint from the drop-down list.

 Or, go to [Diagram] – [STAMP/STPA] – [Control Structure Diagram].